spring-ai-community/mcp-security/README.md

 🤔 Which flow should I use?

-- If there are user-level permission, AND you know every MCP request will be made within the context of a user request (such as: adding tools manually in the GUI), then use the `authorization_code` flow, with either `OAuth2AuthorizationCodeSyncHttpRequestCustomizer` or `McpOAuth2AuthorizationCodeExchangeFilterFunction`.
+- If there are user-level permission, AND you know every MCP request will be made within the context of a user request (ensure there are not `tools/list` call no app startup), then use the `authorization_code` flow, with either `OAuth2AuthorizationCodeSyncHttpRequestCustomizer` or `McpOAuth2AuthorizationCodeExchangeFilterFunction`.
-- If there are no user-level permissions, and you want to secure "client-to-server" communication with an access token, use the `client_credentials` flow, either with `OAuth2ClientCredentialsSyncHttpRequestCustomizer` or `McpOAuth2ClientCredentialsExchangeFilterFunction`.
+- If there are no user-level permissions, and you want to secure "client-to-server" communication with an access token, use the `client_credentials` flow, with either `OAuth2ClientCredentialsSyncHttpRequestCustomizer` or `McpOAuth2ClientCredentialsExchangeFilterFunction`.
 - If there are user-level permission, AND you configure your MCP clients using Spring Boot properties (such as `spring.ai.mcp.client.streamable-http.connections.<server-name>.url=<server-url>`), then, on application startup,